i2group/analyze/documentation/developer_essentials_example_ui.md

 2. Run the following command:

     ``` pre
-    build -pr da-subset-rest-example -t unpackXap
+    build -pr onyx-da-subset-rest-example -t unpackXap
     ```

-    This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example` project.
+    This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the `C:\IBM\i2analyze\SDK\sdk-projects\onyx-ui-subset-example` project.

-3. In Visual Studio, click **Open Project** and open the solution file at `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.
+3. In Visual Studio, click **Open Project** and open the solution file at `C:\IBM\i2analyze\SDK\sdk-projects\onyx-ui-subset-example\src\PortalExtensibilityExample.sln`.
 The Visual Studio solution contains two projects:
     -   `SubsettingExample` demonstrates how to add a custom HTML page and display it inside a custom tab.
     -   `CommandExtensibilityExample` demonstrates how to add and modify commands in the pop-up menus for items, and in the actions toolbar.

 4. Build the solution.
-Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\ui-subset-example\build` directory.
+Visual Studio puts the DLL files that it generates in the `C:\IBM\i2analyze\SDK\sdk-projects\onyx-ui-subset-example\build` directory.
 5. Return to the command prompt, and run the following command to compile the new XAP file.

     ``` pre
-    build -pr da-subset-rest-example -t packXap
+    build -pr onyx-da-subset-rest-example -t packXap
     ```

-6. In Eclipse, ensure that the `i2analyze` server is stopped.
+6. In Eclipse, ensure that the `onyx-server` is stopped.
 7. At the command prompt, run the following command to redeploy the server:

     ``` pre
-    build -t deploy
+    build -t deploy -s onyx-server
     ```

-8. Back in Eclipse, in the **Servers** tab, start the `i2analyze` server.
+8. Back in Eclipse, in the **Servers** tab, start the `onyx-server` server.
-9. To test the platform, open a web browser and navigate to http://localhost/apollo.
+9. To test the platform, open a web browser and navigate to `http://localhost/apollo`.
 You can log in to the Intelligence Portal with any of the default users.

 Results
 -------